Encryptic1/GrandmasterFLEX/README.md

 *************************************************************
 MAKE SURE:
 you need to make a folder called TrainingGames in the root directory for game dumps and for generating training set.
+Or edit to your liking in grandmaster.py
 *************************************************************

 TODO: